Planning Policy - Privacy Notice

 All interested parties are able to subscribe to receive newsletters from the Planning Policy Team and can request to be added to the Planning Policy Consultee Database.
 All those on the database will be forwarded a copy of the newsletter and will be notified when any relevant documents are published.

 If you subscribe to a newsletter or request to be added to our consultee database, we will not pass your details on to any third parties.
-Contact details will be stored confidentially, in accordance with the Data Protection Act.
+Contact details will be stored confidentially, in accordance with the GDPR.
 You will also be offered the opportunity to unsubscribe at any time through the newsletters / documentation you receive.

 How long the information is kept for